 The City of Urbana has partnered with the Midwest Renewable Energy Association (MREA) and Prairie Rivers Network to coordinate a fourth solar group buy in Champaign County, building on the success of the first three iterations of Solar Urbana-Champaign, which took place in 2016, 2017, and 2018.

 The advantage of a group buy is the power of volume purchasing, which can significantly reduce the up-front costs of installing solar on your home or business.
 You do not need to be a City of Urbana resident to participate – the group buy is open to all Champaign County and Piatt County property owners.

 Dozens of solar group buys have been completed across the country in cities like Portland, Milwaukee, and Chicago, and in states from California to Vermont.
 Among all of them, there have been some common elements that led to success: competitive contractor selection, community-led outreach with a trusted community partner, and a limited-time offering.

-Competitive Contractor Selection: Solar Urbana-Champaign’s advisory committee is comprised of representatives from the City of Urbana Sustainability Advisory Commission (SAC).
-MREA issued a competitive Request for Proposals and SAC selected a single installer to help carry out the program.
+Competitive Contractor Selection: Solar Urbana-Champaign’s Advisory Committee is comprised of residents of Piatt County and Champaign County.
+MREA issued a competitive Request for Proposals and the Advisory Committee selected a single installer to help carry out the program.
 This way customers get the simplicity of a single installer, plus the confidence that the selection was made from a number of competitive choices.

 Community-Led Outreach: Solar Urbana-Champaign would not be possible without the strong support of the City of Urbana and local organizations.
 Are you part of a neighborhood association, nonprofit organization, school, or workplace that is excited about solar?
 Help us get the word out by distributing flyers or hosting a Solar Power Hour!
 Email to get started.